 Indoor Cycling and Rowing

 Cycling and rowing are other fitness alternatives to try this year.
 The pandemic brought numerous changes to the fitness industry and many people started looking for at-home workout solutions.
 Consequently, Peloton rose to the challenge and became one of the most popular forms of exercise.
-Purchase your own indoor bike and joining online instructors made it really convenient for people.
+Purchasing your own indoor bike and joining online instructors made it really convenient for people.
 Since then, the indoor cycling industry and demand is booming.

 You don’t have to purchase your own indoor bike.
 You can join one of the hundreds of classes offered at local gyms each week.
 The positive thing about going to a gym class is the motivation and energetic vibe you get, which significantly helps get through the cycling workout.
 Rowing is another great alternative, especially for those who have bad knees.
 These classes are an excellent way to build your overall fitness, give your legs and arms a good workout, and burn fat.